mitsuba-renderer/enoki/docs/nested.rst

 organization.
 One group of multiple 3D vectors represented in this way is referred to as a *packet*.

+Since Enoki arrays support arbitrary nesting, it's straightforward to wrap an existing ``Array`` representing a packet of data into another array while preserving the semantics of an 3-dimensional vector at the top level.

 .. image:: nested-01.svg
     :width: 400px
     :align: center

-Since Enoki arrays support arbitrary nesting, it's straightforward to wrap an existing ``Array`` representing a packet of data into another array while preserving the semantics of an 3-dimensional vector at the top level.
-As before, all mathematical operations discussed so far are trivially supported due to the fundamental behavior of an Enoki array: all operations are simply forwarded to the contained entries (which are themselves arrays now, so the procedure continues recursively).
+As before, all mathematical operations discussed so far are trivially supported due to the fundamental behavior of an Enoki array: all operations are simply forwarded to the contained entries (which are themselves arrays now: the procedure continues recursively).
 The following snippet demonstrates the basic usage of such an approach.